This post contains affiliate links.

 Freezing Instructions: Leftover soup may be frozen for up to 3 months.
 Thaw overnight in the fridge before rewarming on the stove.

-Slow Cooker Chicken and Dumplings: Prepare steps 1 and 2 in a skillet.
-Add everything to slow cooker, and add chicken.
+Slow Cooker Chicken and Dumplings: Sauté veggies in a skillet.
+Add butter and flour.
+Transfer everything to slow cooker, adding broth, milk, spices and chicken.
 Cook on low for 5-6 hours or High for 2-3 hours.
 Make dumplings and spoon them over the top of the hot soup, as directed in this recipe.
 Press them under the liquid a little before applying the lid.
 Slow cook on HIGH for 45 minutes.
 Break dumplings apart if needed and test for doneness.

 Nutrition